NVIDIA/NeMo-Framework-Launcher/README.md

 This command will launch the Initial Policy inference server on the local computer, using port 5556.
 All the configuration parameters can be modified in the `inference_initial_policy.yaml` file, or by overriding them through the CLI command.
 Ensure `server=True` is set in the configuration of this job to correctly launch the inference server.

-Note: data parallelism is not available for the inference servers, so only a single copy of the model will be available

 ##### 5.15.2.3 Launching the PPO Critic Training and Inference Server
 <a id="markdown-launching-the-ppo-critic-training-and-inference-server" name="launching-the-ppo-critic-training-and-inference-server"></a>